 Design Dos and Don’ts for SEO: Crafting a User-Friendly and Search-Optimized Website

-So, you’ve got a pretty website — awesome!
-But is it search engine friendly?
+So, you’ve got a pretty site.
+Awesome!
+But is it built to show up in search results?

 SEO Design ‘Dos’ for Better Rankings

-Pro Tip: Choose colors that reflect your brand and ensure they work well together.
+Pro Tip: Choose colors that match your brand and feel good together.
 Stick to a simple palette of around five colors and avoid combinations that strain the eyes, like red and black, and blue and yellow.

 2. Use Clear and Compelling CTA Buttons

 Your call-to-action (CTA) buttons are the MVPs of your site.
-They guide users to do what you want them to do.
-When users interact with your site, search engines take notice.
+They guide users to take the next step, and when users interact with your site, search engines notice.

-Pro Tip: Make your CTAs stand out with bold colors and place them where users will see them immediately.
-Use action-oriented phrases like “Shop Now” or “Start Today” to boost clicks.
+Pro Tip: Make your CTAs pop with bold colors and put them front and center.
+Use action words like “Shop Now” or “Start Today” to get more clicks.

 3. Always Pick High-Quality Images

 Great images aren’t just eye candy.
 They keep people on your site longer, which is a win for SEO.
-But beware, as heavy images can slow things down, and that’s a no-go for both users and search engines.
+But watch out, big image files can slow your site down, and that’s bad news for both users and search engines.

-Pro Tip: Use images that add value to your content and look sharp.
-Compress them to keep your site zippy, and don’t forget alt text!
-They help search engines understand what your images are about and make your site more accessible.
+Pro Tip: Use images that actually add to your content and look sharp.
+Compress them so your site stays fast, and always include alt text to help search engines understand what’s in your pictures.

 4. Use Simple, Non-Serif Font Types and Appropriate Font Sizes